 But, cloud computing opportunities are plenty, and with the proper safeguards, the fears related to data privacy and security can be mitigated.

 The OutSystems platform allows you to deploy your applications on the cloud or on-premise.
-With a strong security offer for the cloud—OutSystems Sentry—and no vendor lock-in, OutSystems has been helping healthcare providers, such as NHS PHP and US Acute Care Solutions, accelerate their digital strategy.
+With a strong security offer for the cloud—OutSystems Sentry—and no vendor lock-in, OutSystems has been helping healthcare providers, such as US Acute Care Solutions, accelerate their digital strategy.